crashuniverse/grommet/src/js/components/Calendar/README.md

 **date**

-The selected date in ISO8601 format
+The selected date in ISO8601 format.

 ```
 string